Nurse Next Door Home Healthcare Services: Australia

 Nurse Next Door Home Care Services awarded their first international deal, the company's Australian master franchise, in 2018 to Melbourne entrepreneurs Amber Biesse and Matt Fitton.
 Amber and Matt have been referred to as serial entrepreneurs, having operated multiple successful businesses during their careers.
 Due to the rapid growth of the National Disability Insurance Scheme (NDIS) and Australians’ increasing desire to age at home, Nurse Next Door Australia has experienced significant expansion.
 After launching their first franchise in May 2020, the Australian business had reached 59 locations operating nationally and established a corporate office in Melbourne by late 2024.

 The brand was introduced to Australia with a corporately owned pilot location in Melbourne to establish local operations and adapt the North American model to Australian home care standards.
 Nurse Next Door’s entry coincided with the expansion of the NDIS and increasing consumer demand for in-home care services, both of which have supported rapid franchise growth across multiple states and territories.
 The company positions itself as a values-driven and “bold pink” home care provider offering both aged-care and disability support services, with its philosophy centred on “Happier Ageing®” and its purpose described as “Making Lives Better®”.

-In recognition of this growth and network performance, Nurse Next Door Australia was awarded Franchisor of the Year at the inaugural Franchise Industry Awards (FIA), a national honour recognising excellence in franchise system performance, franchisee support, and strategic vision.
+In recognition of this growth and network performance, Nurse Next Door Australia was awarded Franchisor of the Year at the inaugural Franchise Industry Awards (FIA), a national honor recognising excellence in franchise system performance, franchisee support, and strategic vision.

 As of 2025, the brand operates a national network of local franchises throughout major metropolitan and regional centres including Perth, Brisbane, Geelong and Hobart, supported by a 24-hour, seven-day-a-week Care Services Centre based in Melbourne.
 The Australian network has been recognised for its strong organisational culture and franchise growth, with reports citing more than 3,000 care professionals and over 75 territories in operation by late 2024.
 The minimum investment for an Australian franchise starts at approximately A$125,000, and the model emphasises community-based owner-operators delivering personalised, client-focused care in the home.